hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 MATLAB parallel computing
 =========================

-Matlab allows you to use parallel computing on a HPC cluster using the 'Parallel Computing Toolbox <https://www.mathworks.com/products/parallel-computing.html>'_.
+Matlab allows you to use parallel computing on a HPC cluster using the `Parallel Computing Toolbox <https://www.mathworks.com/products/parallel-computing.html>`_.
 Only Matlab installations that have this installed, can be configured to use this.
 This documentation will describe how to configure this.
 Be aware that this has only been tested for some installations on the KU Leuven Tier-2 clusters.